stanley1208/AI-Learning/README.md

 Day 11 – First NN in PyTorch
 Day 12 - Build the models(Logistic Regression and Two Layer Net) Week3 Deep Learning Foundations
+Day 13 - familiar with the equations that are used in Deep Learning Day 14 - build a TinyCNN model